madhups1992/NLP-with-Regular-Expression/README.md

 Run the code :

-	"pipenv run python -m pytest" is used to test all the test cases.
-	"pipenv run python" is used to run python and from that we can import project0 and can run our modules "project0.ran_status()" will run the random status module.
+	"pipenv run python -m pytest" is used to test all the test cases.(read hard coded pdf and does all the tests) "pipenv run python project0/main.py --arrests <url>" is used to run project0 and can run our modules

 Please refer the saved files in the following location :

-	Database is stored in \tmp\Project0\normanpd.db .
+	Database is stored in \tmp\Project0\*.db .
-	Pdf is stored in \tmp\Project0\Arrest.pdf  .
+	Pdf is stored in \tmp\Project0\Arrest*.pdf  .

 Modules:
 	Created the following module

 	1.Download the data : Where pdf is downloaded from the url "http://normanpd.normanok.gov/filebrowser_download/657/2019-02-16%20Daily%20Arrest%20Summary.pdf".
 	Also downloaded various dates of the pdf for training. url extraction was similar to the extraction from assignment0 and was very helpful

 	2.Extract the fields : Tried various functions to extract data from pdf but resulted in poorly formated data.
 	So solved it using "re package".
 Regular expression makes it easier.
 It was a hard part.
 	It has various complications like missing values and multiline values.
 	Each row was extracted using ';' and the each field is extrated via regular expression.
 	3 columns arrestee location, offence and arrestee was hard to seperate. but using regular expression it was easier.

 	3.Create a SQLite database to store the data named normanpd.db.
 It takes 9 fields.